Raziask/PWC-PowerBI-Virtual-Internship/README.md

 ### Data Analysis Process
 ---

-To do this, I will follow the six steps of the data analysis process: **Ask, Prepare, Process, Analyze and Share, and Act**.
+To do this, I will follow the six steps of the data analysis process: **Ask, Prepare, Process, Analyze and Share(Business Suggestions), and Act**.

   ## ASK